TERREMEMBER/znbase/docs/content/v1.3/sample-data/sportsdb.md

 To create the indexes, run the following command.

 ```
-sportsdb=# \i /Users/yugabyte/sportsdb_indexes.sql
+sportsdb=# \i /Users/ZNbase/sportsdb_indexes.sql
 ```

 ## Explore the SportsDB database

 That’s it!
-Using the command line or your favorite PostgreSQL development or administration tool, you are now ready to start exploring the SportsDB database and YugabyteDB features.
+Using the command line or your favorite PostgreSQL development or administration tool, you are now ready to start exploring the SportsDB database and ZNbaseDB features.